Harrison Bader Player Props: Yankees vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.91 team ERA that ranks eighth among all league pitching staffs.
+- The Braves' 3.90 team ERA ranks eighth among all league pitching staffs.

-- The Braves surrender the fourth-fewest home runs in baseball (125 total, 1.1 per game).
+- The Braves allow the fourth-fewest home runs in baseball (125 total, 1.1 per game).

-- In his last time out on Wednesday against the Pittsburgh Pirates, the left-hander went four innings, allowing four earned runs while surrendering six hits.
+- The righty's last time out was on Thursday against the Pittsburgh Pirates, when he went five innings, surrendering five earned runs while allowing six hits.

-- In seven games this season, the 29-year-old has put up an ERA of 2.50, with 9.3 strikeouts per nine innings.
-Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.